sebastiannav/visualization-in-r/README.md

-# Git repository for the course BUS464 Visualization in R
+# Repository for the course BUS464 Visualization in R

 The shiny apps can be viewed at
 * https://bus464.shinyapps.io/houseprices/